Mandemakers Stadion

-The Manademakers Stadion replaced the Sportpark Olympia stadium that was able to hold 6,200 people and opened in 1940.
+The Mandemakers Stadion replaced the Sportpark Olympia stadium that was able to hold 6,200 people and opened in 1940.
 Sportpark Olympia is the name of the multi-use sports park in which the Mandemakers Stadion is located.
 Derde Klasse-side VV Baardwijk is one of many clubs in the sports park.

+In European competitions, the stadium is known as RKC Waalwijk Stadion due to advertising rules.